NoroffFEU/FED1-PE1-RosarioBA/README.md

 <img width="902" alt="image" src="https://github.com/NoroffFEU/FED1-PE1-RosarioBA/assets/146356539/3ed0dd98-622e-4698-b3e9-ec6d8fbef737">
 A simple overview of the use/purpose of the project.

+# FED1 Project Exam 1 Brief
+A simple overview of the use/purpose of the project.

 ## 📝 Description
 This project demonstrates my ability to interpret a brief, plan a solution, design a user interface, and build and test a responsive web application.
 It incorporates the skills learned throughout the FED1 program, including design, HTML, CSS, and JavaScript.
 The project involves creating a front-end user interface for the Noroff Blog API (https://docs.noroff.dev/docs/v2/blog/posts) with responsive features and dynamic content.